symbol-systems/iq/iq-starter/README.md

 # IQ Starter Kit 🚀

-A comprehensive, batteries-included package designed for business users, product teams, and architects to explore IQ's enterprise capabilities. **No coding required—just configuration and examples.**
+A comprehensive, batteries-included package designed for business users, product teams, and architects to explore IQ's enterprise capabilities. **IQ is MCP-first**—use it directly in Claude, ChatGPT, or any LLM.

 ## What's in the box?

 This starter kit comes pre-configured with:

+- **MCP-first architecture** — Expose any knowledge graph and workflow as MCP tools for Claude and ChatGPT
+- **REST API fallback** — HTTP endpoints for direct queries, agents, and chat (no LLM required)
-- **Three runtime entry points** — REST API, command-line interface, and LLM integration
+- **CLI tool** — Interactive command-line for exploration and batch operations
 - **Five real-world enterprise use cases** — fully documented with examples
 - **20+ connector reference setups** — AWS, Slack, GitHub, databases, and more
 - **Ready-to-run agent workflows** — state machines, playbooks, and decision logic